pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function::  registerFlightLoopCallback(callback, interval=0.0, refCon=None)

+   :param Callable callback: your flight loop callback
+   :param float interval: number of seconds, or (if negative) number of frames to wait
+   :param Any refCon: reference constant passed to callback
+   :return: None

-   Register your flight loop callback, see :py:func:`createFlightLoop` for information about the callback function.
+   Register, and schedule, your flight loop callback, see :py:func:`createFlightLoop` for information about the callback function.

    *interval* is defines when you will be called next: